 Rods, cones, and…ipRGCs?
-For almost a century and a half, it was thought that the mammalian retina had just two types of photoreceptors: rods and cones.
-That assumption was not proven to be false until studies in the late 1990s proved the existence of a third kind of mammalian photoreceptor that differed greatly from rods […]
+For almost a century and a half, it was believed that the mammalian retina only had two types of photoreceptors, rods and cones.
+That assumption was not proven to be false until some studies in the late 1990s proved the existence of a third kind mammalian photoreceptor that differed greatly from rods […]

 Measuring Sleep Regularity